RaHuL13-8/SportsMatch/README.md

 SportsMatch has been deployed and can be accessed at [ultracoolwebsite.live](http://ultracoolwebsite.live).

+## More Info
+Please refer to the report `SportsMatchReport.pdf` for more detailed information

 ## Credits

 SportsMatch was developed by Rahul Pandove, Anagh Benjwal, Soham Ghosh, and Jaithra M as part of the Geeks-for-Geeks Solcing for India Hackathon 2023.